 B.S., Toccoa Falls College

 The founder and former president of an award-winning management and marketing firm, Dr. Michael G. Scales is the 12th president of Nyack College and Alliance Theological Seminary (ATS) with New York campuses in Rockland County and Manhattan and an extension site in Puerto Rico.
-In July 2012, the Nyack/ATS Board of Trustees unanimously re-elected him to a third term.
+In June 2015, the Nyack/ATS Board of Trustees unanimously re-elected him to a fourth term.

 Dr. Scales has a proven affinity for the mission, core values, and vision of Nyack College/Alliance Theological Seminary based on his extended relationship with the college and seminary in roles as Executive Vice President and Vice President for Advancement and Enrollment.
 After consulting for some 50 college and university presidents, the Gadsden, AL native concluded that Nyack College—nationally recognized for its ethnic, socio-economic, and denominational diversity among students and faculty—had the most compelling story in higher education.